094459/newsletter-oss-projects/README.md

 **amazon-sqs-python-extended-client-lib**

 [amazon-sqs-python-extended-client-lib](https://aws-oss.beachgeek.co.uk/3ti) this repo (Amazon SQS Extended Client) allows clients to manage Amazon SQS message payloads that exceed the 256 KB message size limit, up to a size of 2 GB.
 In the event of publishing such large messages, the client accomplishes this feat by storing the actual payload in a S3 bucket and by storing the reference of the stored object in the SQS queue.
 Similarly, the extended-client is also used for retrieving and dereferencing these references of message objects stored in S3.
 Check out the docs for more details on how this works and some sample code to get you going. (#195)

+**analytics-accelerator-s3**

+[analytics-accelerator-s3](https://aws-oss.beachgeek.co.uk/463) the Analytics Accelerator Library for Amazon S3 is an open source library that accelerates data access from client applications to Amazon S3.
+With this tool you can 1/ lower processing times and compute costs for data analytics workloads, 2/ implement S3 best practices for performance, 3/utilise optimisations specific to Apache Parquet files, such as pre-fetching metadata located in the footer of the object and predictive column pre-fetching, and 4/improve the price performance for your data analytics applications, such as workloads based on Apache Spark.Project is currently in Alpha, so bear that in mind.
+More examples and details in the README. (#205)

 **apache-xtable-on-aws-samples**